About Your Host

 Photograph by Alasdair James MacLeod

 Islandscape Photography was established by Dr Sam Jones LRPS, a landscape photographer whose home has been on the Isle of Mull since 1998.
 Educated in Law at the London School of Economics (LSE) and the University of Oxford, Sam has worked in government in London, Belfast and Edinburgh.
 However, her real passion is to capture the magical play of Hebridean light on land, sea and loch.
 Above all, through her photography she seeks to convey a sense of place and a sense of being there, of experiencing the elements and the landscape.
 Sam was awarded a Licentiateship of the Royal Photographic Society in June 2008.
 Away from photography, she is Chairman of Mull Theatre, Scotland's foremost professional touring theatre company and a member of the RNLI Tobermory lifeboat crew.
 In January 2012, she was named as RNLI Photographer of the Year and was also commended in the 2012 Landscape Photographer of the Year competition.
-She was a finalist in two categories of the Scottish Nature Photography Awards in 2013.
-As well as having her first solo exhibition at An Tobar in 2013 and a second solo exhibition at Calgary Arts in April 2014, she has also taken part in a number of other exhibitions, including the Royal Photographic Society's International Projected Image Exhibition in 2011 and 2012 , the Landscape Photographer of the Year exhibition at the National Theatre in London in 2012 and the Year of the Print exhibition at the Mall Galleries in 2014.
+She was a finalist in two categories of the Scottish Nature Photography Awards in 2013 and 2014.
+She was the winner of the Scottish Rural Parliament's 'Celebrate Rural Scotland' competition in 2014.
+As well as having three solo exhibitions at An Tobar in 2013, at Calgary Arts in April 2014 and at Glengorm in May 2015, she has also taken part in a number of other exhibitions, including the Royal Photographic Society's International Projected Image Exhibition in 2011 and 2012 , the Landscape Photographer of the Year exhibition at the National Theatre in London in 2012 and the Year of the Print exhibition at the Mall Galleries in 2014.

 Sam’s overriding objective is to remain faithful to the original vista.
 She undertakes minimal digital post-processing of her images as she believes that Hebridean light needs very little assistance: “what I saw, is what you get”.